Welcome to today's edition of the Rush 24-7 podcast.

 It's black liberation theology, a bunch of other stuff, and they won't go anywhere near it.

-We're also told Obama's smart.
+So we're also told Obama's smart.

 Well, where are his grades?

-Where are his they will not release his grades?
+Where are his grades?

 Nothing about law review.

-All of this we're just supposed to accept.
+All of this, we're just supposed to accept.

 And we accept that he's smart because he sounds it.

-And that's that's what Barnacle's saying.
+And that's what Barnacle's saying.

 He's eloquent.